A for Arabian sea.

 Spending more time at the beach was the only option left (talk of having no choices!)
 The sun was still high up, so we decided to walk around town before returning to the beach for the sunset.

 The tiny lanes around the beach were a typical tourist haven.
 Hotels, guesthouses and resorts.
 Shops selling all kinds of things perceived as “Indian”.
 Ayurvedic massage parlours and spas.
-It was a slightly uphill climb to the road, at the end of which, was a gate – to the lighthouse complex.
+It was a slight uphill climb to the road, at the end of which, was a gate – to the lighthouse complex.
 It wasn’t locked or anything, we assumed it was okay to go in.
 Agreed, we couldn’t get to the top of the lighthouse.
 The least we could treat ourselves was a view from its base.

 The view from here was breathtaking!
 As if you had the entire sea to yourself!
 All we could see stretched below us were the unhindered blue waters of the Arabian sea, all the way to the horizon.